 Western Nevada Fishing Report

 Gardnerville.
-Fishing will be slow with low flows and high temps.
+Fishing will be slow with low flows.

 Lahontan, despite the